-- The first way to create a backup of the device is with Google account.
+- The first way to create a backup of the device is with a Google account.
 Head towards Settings > General > Backup & Reset and it will provide two options named as backup my data and automatic restores.
-Ensure those options are enabled by ticking the checkbox next to them and it will backup details like Wi-Fi password, app data, Google settings, and bookmarks automatically to Google server so that they can be retrieved.
+Ensure those options are enabled by ticking the checkbox next to them and it will backup details like Wi-Fi password, app data, Google settings, and bookmarks automatically to the Google server so that they can be retrieved.

-- In case you are using a Samsung device, create a backup using Samsung account.
+- In case you are using a Samsung device, create a backup using a Samsung account.
 For that go to Application > Settings> User and backup > Account and check if you are signed in with your Samsung account.
-If the option is enabled, it will sync the contacts, calendar and internet settings to the Samsung account.
+If the option is enabled, it will sync the contacts, calendar, and internet settings to the Samsung account.

 After the backup, go ahead with the factory reset process.
 Here is how to perform it on your Android phone: